brigadecore/brigade-metrics/README.md

 * Specify a username and password for the metrics dashboard by setting values for `grafana.auth.username` and `grafana.auth.password`.

+* `grafana.service.type`: If you plan to enable ingress (advanced), you can leave this as its default -- `ClusterIP`.
+If you do not plan to enable ingress, you probably will want to change this value to `LoadBalancer`.

 Install Brigade Metrics, referencing your edited configuration:

 ```console